ixiaopan/blog/content/post/linear-regression-01.md

-The residual is the difference between the estimated value and our true value.
-Minimising the residual is to make the estimated value as close to the true value as possible.
+So how to measure the closeness mentioned above?
+The most common way is to measure the residual, which is the difference between the estimated value and our true value shown in Figure 2.
+For a single data point, the residual is defined as below, where $y_i$ is the true value and $y_i'$ is our predicted value.

+$$
+e = y_i - y'_i = y_i - ax_i - b
+$$